7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Azure-Monitor.md

 Components of Azure Monitor:
 ![](azuremonitorcomponents.png)
+Azure Monitor can collect log data from any REST client by using the Data Collector API.

 Azure Monitor collects data automatically from a range of components:
 - **Application data**: Data that relates to your custom application code.
 - **Operating system data**: Data from the Windows or Linux virtual machines that host your application.
 - **Azure resource data**: Data that relates to the operations of an Azure resource, such as a web app or a load balancer.
 - **Azure subscription data**: Data that relates to your subscription.
 It includes data about Azure health and availability.
-- **Azure tenant data**: Data about your Azure organization-level services, such as Azure Active Directory.
+- **Azure tenant data**: Data about your Azure organisation-level services, such as Azure Active Directory.
 - **Custom Sources**:
+	- Azure Monitor can collect log data from any REST client by using the Data Collector API, you can create custom monitoring scenarios

 All data collected by Azure Monitor is either a [metric or log](https://learn.microsoft.com/en-us/azure/azure-monitor/platform/data-collection) data type.
 - **Metrics** are numerical values that describe some aspect of a system at a particular point in time.
 Metrics are lightweight and capable of supporting near real-time scenarios.
 Viewable: